anup26x11x2006/nicepage/README.md

-# NICEPAge made by anup.
+# NICEPAGe made by anup.